 How long your nylon garage door rollers will last depends on a few things:

-- The weight of the garage door and condition of the track.
+- Condition of the metal garage door tracks.

-The most basic nylon rollers have seven unsealed bearings.
-These rollers can last between 7-13 years, depending on how much use your garage door gets.
-Longer life nylon rollers have between 11-13 ball bearings in a sealed casing.
+The most basic nylon rollers have seven unsealed ball bearings, lasting 7-13 years, depending on how much use your garage door gets.
+Longer-life nylon rollers have between eleven and thirteen ball bearings in a sealed casing.
 These rollers usually have a lifetime warranty and will usually outlast your garage door.

-To really help your nylon garage door rollers to withstand the test of time, I recommend investing in double sealed ball bearings.
-That will almost double their lifespan.
+To help your nylon garage door rollers withstand the test of time, I recommend investing in double-sealed ball bearings to almost double their expected lifespan.

 Nylon garage door rollers have several advantages over steel or cheap plastic rollers.
-They are quieter, more durable and require less maintenance than steel rollers.
+They make your garage door quieter while lasting longer and require less maintenance than steel rollers.

-By contrast, steel rollers are noisy, prone to corrosion and rust, and require maintenance much more often.
+By contrast, steel rollers are noisy, prone to corrosion and rust, and require frequent maintenance.

 It’s common to have nylon garage door rollers last at least ten years, and many have lifetime warranties, depending on the manufacturer.

-One of the first upgrades I did to my garage was to replace my builder’s grade plastic rollers with Duralift Max nylon rollers.
-You can check out the entire installation process here to see how easy it was.
+One of the first upgrades I made to my garage was replacing my builder’s grade plastic garage door rollers with Duralift Max nylon rollers.
+You can learn how to replace garage door rollers yourself by following my process here.